OpenEvalProject/evals/manuscripts/elife-63775/v2/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/63775/elife-63775-fig6-v2.jpg)

 **Figure 6.:** (A-C) Pairwise comparison of differences in functional scores of variants between hosts (see Methods).
 Variants above the line favor lysis of host noted above the line, and vice versa for variants below the line.
 (D) EOP (mean ± SD, biological triplicates) for wildtype T7 and select variants on BW25113, 10G and BL21 in exponential (dark gray) and stationary phases (light gray) using exponential 10G with gp17 tail fiber helper plasmid (10G_H) as a reference host.
 R542Q plaques are atypically small until EOP ~10-2.
-Figure 6—source data 1.D conversion for all variants.

 Certain key positions, including G479, D540, R542, and D520, which we previously identified as functionally important (Figure 3A), are the molecular drivers of specificity between hosts (Figure 6A–C).
 Taken together, our data suggests that it would be easier to find a variant capable of specifically lysing BW25113, less so for BL21, and most challenging for 10G.